-Foreign companies hiring employees for their expansion into Ireland must comply with extensive tax and social insurance regulations.
+Foreign companies hiring employees for their international expansion into Ireland must comply with extensive tax and social insurance regulations.
 The framework of legislation is based on laws, statutes, trade union and collective agreements.
 This means employers must take account of employee benefits and entitlements when they draw up contracts.

 In Ireland the employer-employee relationship is governed by employment laws setting basic minimums, such as the National Minimum Wage Act, the Organization of Working Time Act, the Maternity Protection Act, the Protection of Employment and Unfair Dismissals Act.
 Taxation and social security are overseen by the Revenue Commissioners and the Department of Social Protection.

 Ireland has no legal requirement for a formal written contract, though this offers protection for both employers and employees.
 Employers, though, must offer at least a written statement covering ‘core items’ of the agreement within five days of the employee starting work and the full terms within two months.

 There are a variety of contracts in Ireland.
 The main types are: